 4. Batch Refactoring with Context

 Don’t refactor file by file.
-Give Claude Code the full context:
+Give your AI assistant the full context:

 It understands cross-file dependencies better than you’d expect.